hestonhamilton/mcp-shell-aliases/docs/CONFIGURATION.md

 # Configuration Reference

-The MCP Bash Aliases server is configured via a YAML file (default `config.yaml`).
-Values can also be overridden with CLI flags or environment variables prefixed with `MCP_BASH_ALIASES_`.
+The MCP Shell Aliases server is configured via a YAML file (default `config.yaml`).
+Values can also be overridden with CLI flags or environment variables prefixed with `MCP_SHELL_ALIASES_`.

 ## Top-Level Fields